 The Heritage Council of WA supported the alterations and additions, dependent on the retention of the ambience of the 1938 Hotel and conservation of significant original fabric and landscape elements.

-This referred to the retention of original-built fabric, including textured plasterwork, skirtings, coffered ceilings, decorative ceiling treatments, fireplaces, saloon bar, picture rails, Art Deco cornices, terrazzo floors and coves, wall tiles, etc.
+Referring to the retention of original-built fabric, including textured plasterwork, skirtings, coffered ceilings, decorative ceiling treatments, fireplaces, saloon bar, picture rails, Art Deco cornices, terrazzo floors and coves, wall tiles, etc.

 The existing bedrooms were made larger; now all rooms have a marble-tiled en-suite bathroom and some rooms have an adjacent sitting room.